Sjors/nado-book/resources/assume-utxo.md

 But in the meantime, in the background, it starts at the genesis block, goes all the way to the snapshot, and verifies that the snapshot is correct.
 And if the snapshot isn’t correct, it starts screaming (or it unceremoniously crashes with an error message).

 With Assume Valid, it still did all of the UTXO set constructing and replayed all of the transactions; it just didn’t check for the signatures.
 Now, with AssumeUTXO, it skips the transaction replaying altogether, or more accurately: It defers it.
-Instead, it takes the UTXO set, and from there on out, it constructs the blockchain based on the newer blocks that have been found since then.
+Instead, it takes the UTXO set at the snapshot block height, and then processes all subsequent blocks in order to construct the current UTXO set.

 ### Does the Past Matter?